brunodpoliveira/Fallout1DemoAI/README.md

   manage that, you'd essentially need states for "normal" and "combat", and transitions between them based on conditions like enemy presence and intent.
 The rules for movement and shooting during combat can be defined within the combat state, keeping things relatively straightforward
-- Add the Save/Load game logic
-- Add interrogation to the game, using the NPCs in the saved game; the option for interrogate should be in the load game screen; either load normally or load in interrogation room
-- Add a zero-player mode
-- Add capabilities to the Director so that it may dynamically alter events, item placement, etc a la the director in Left 4 Dead
 - Use custom Fallout-themed sprites
 - Create a custom level in the latest version of LDTK if possible for this demo, with custom graphics
 - Add sound effects to the demo